SDOA-Net: An Efficient Deep Learning-Based DOA Estimation Network for Imperfect Array: Introduction

 \section{Introduction}

-\IEEEPARstart{D}{irection} of arrival (DOA) estimation is a fundamental problem in the wireless communications, radar-based applications, and the future integrated sensing and communication (ISAC) systems~\cite{zhang_overview_2021,xu_rate-splitting_2021}, and has been studied for decades.
-Typically, the DOA estimation is based on an ideal antenna array model, without considering any imperfect effect, including the mutual coupling effect, inconsistent gains/phases, nonlinear effect, etc. In this ideal scenario, the DOAs can be estimated by traditional methods such as the monopulse angle estimation method~\cite{zhu_combined_2018} and the fast Fourier transformation (FFT)-based methods.
+\IEEEPARstart{D}{irection} of arrival (DOA) estimation is a fundamental problem in wireless communications, radar-based applications, and future integrated sensing and communication (ISAC) systems~\cite{10005294,zhang_overview_2021,9845366,xu_rate-splitting_2021}, and has been studied for decades.
+Typically, the DOA estimation is based on an ideal antenna array model, without considering any imperfect effect, including the mutual coupling effect, inconsistent gains/phases, non-linear effect, etc. In this ideal scenario, DOA can be estimated by traditional methods such as the monopulse angle estimation method~\cite{zhu_combined_2018} and fast Fourier transformation (FFT)-based methods.

-Moreover, the super-resolution estimation methods have also been proposed.
-On one hand, subspace-based methods such as the algorithms of multiple-signal classification (MUSIC)~\cite{lin_fsf_2006,yan_low-complexity_2013,zhang_direction_2010} and estimation of signal parameters via rotational invariance techniques (ESPRIT)~\cite{kim_joint_2015,lin_time-frequency_2016,xiaofei_zhang_multi-invariance_2009,fang-ming_han_esprit-like_2005} were proposed.
-On the other hand, sparse reconsturction-based methods have also been proposed by exploiting the signals' sparsity in the spatial domain.
-For example, the compressed sensing (CS)-based methods for the DOA estimation have been proposed, such as sparse Bayesian learning-based methods~\cite{wan_deep_2021,p_chen_off-grid_2019,Dai_So_2021,mao_marginal_2021,wan_robust_2022,wang_alternative_2018}, the mixed $\ell _{2,0}$ norm-based methods~\cite{5466152}, etc.
+In addition, there have been proposals for super-resolution estimation methods.
+Subspace-based methods, such as multiple signal classification (MUSIC)~\cite{lin_fsf_2006,yan_low-complexity_2013,zhang_direction_2010} and estimation of signal parameters via rotational invariance techniques (ESPRIT)~\cite{kim_joint_2015,lin_time-frequency_2016,xiaofei_zhang_multi-invariance_2009,fang-ming_han_esprit-like_2005}, have been suggested.
+An optimization problem is formulated in~\cite{10007797} to estimate the DOA considering the eigenvalues ranking problem.
+In addition, sparse reconstruction-based methods have been introduced that take advantage of the sparsity of signals in the spatial domain.
+For example, compressed sensing (CS)-based methods have been proposed for DOA estimation, including sparse Bayesian learning-based methods~\cite{10041189,wan_deep_2021,p_chen_off-grid_2019,10172104,Dai_So_2021,mao_marginal_2021,wan_robust_2022,wang_alternative_2018} and mixed $\ell_{2,0}$ norm-based methods~\cite{5466152}.